-The construction of Heysen Street has finally been announced.
+The construction of Heysen Street was announced in 2020.
 This project has been discussed for many years, and was promised by ACT Labor at the 2016 Territory election, and again in the 2019 Federal election.

 Heysen Street is one of the “missing links“.
 Missing links are strategically important gaps in a cycling network.
 A missing link is often not very long but lies between two areas which could be frequently used by cyclists, and may be a high priority because of safety concerns.
 Cyclists are normally fussy about finding the shortest route, but should the route be unsafe, the cyclist will avoid it.

 “Fantastic that this missing link will be completed finally.
 I have had many frights going over there and have been concerned about the safety of the many school age children walking over there.”Bill Gemmell 7:51 pm 14 May 20, comments to the annoucement in The RiotACT.

 Heysen Street is one of these missing links.
 This “country standard” road lies on the northern edge of the Oakey Hill Nature Reserve and passes under the Tuggeranong Parkway.
 The cyclist needs to ride up a hill, on a road without a shoulder or lighting.
 When a car comes from behind it will need to cross the centre line to provide the required clearance to the cyclist.
 Unfortunately, from the bottom of the hill, the driver cannot see if a car is coming from the other direction.
 As the cyclist is slow, the driver could wait but is not likely to.
 The cyclist gets nervous – and for a very good reason!